 Those kitchen and bathroom sponges and scrub brushes that you use for cleaning need sanitizing themselves.
-Here's a safe and easy way to sanitize them so your main cleaning items stay fresh.
+While they certainly make your home sparkle and shine, they are one of the most common items in your home that harbor the most germs and bacteria.
+Learning how to keep them clean and bacteria-free will not only stop the spread of unwanted germs but will also increase their lifespan.
+Here are some safe and easy ways to sanitize them so your main cleaning items stay fresh.

 - White vinegar